martyncoup/gridkit/README.md

 ## 📄 License

-GridFlow is released under the MIT License.
+GridKit is released under the MIT License.
 See LICENSE file for details.

 ## 🙋‍♀️ FAQ

-**Q: How is GridFlow different from Bootstrap?**
+**Q: How is GridKit different from Bootstrap?**
-A: GridFlow uses modern CSS Grid instead of flexbox, providing more precise control over layouts with cleaner markup.
+A: GridKit uses modern CSS Grid instead of flexbox, providing more precise control over layouts with cleaner markup.

-**Q: Can I use GridFlow with other CSS frameworks?**
+**Q: Can I use GridKit with other CSS frameworks?**
 A: Absolutely!
-GridFlow is designed to work alongside other frameworks without conflicts.
+GridKit is designed to work alongside other frameworks without conflicts.

-**Q: Is GridFlow production-ready?**
+**Q: Is GridKit production-ready?**
 A: Yes!
-GridFlow is thoroughly tested and ready for production use.
+GridKit is thoroughly tested and ready for production use.

 **Q: How small is the file size?**
 A: The minified CSS file is approximately 15KB, making it lightweight and fast-loading.